 With your right foot forwards and your hips level from left to right, place your elbows on the floor.
-Stay here until comfortable (or less uncomfortable.)
+You could stay here until comfortable (or less uncomfortable.)

 Remember to push your front knee forwards and down as you push back.
 The feeling may be like pushing your pelvis back away from your front knee.

-As your pelvis sinks down keep it level from left to right.
+As your pelvis sinks down, work at keeping it level from left to right.

 To add weight to the hip stretch lift the back knee a little bit.
 The back foot can be flat on the floor or the toes can be tucked under.
 In either case press the foot down into the floor to lift the back knee.

 To add even more weight lift your chin off of the floor and pull your ears forwards, away from your shoulders so that your neck feels long.
 To make the back of your neck feel open and long, look down and tuck the chin slightly into your chest.

 Gradually Deepening the Hip Stretch in Yoga Pigeon Pose